Click here to download the student handbook.

 Personally identifiable information can only be disclosed to people outside the University with the written consent of the student or alumnus in question.
 Details of the University Confidentiality policy can be found here.

-Students who have a concern about a matter related to the MBE program, whether it is about a course, instructor, or advising, are encouraged to contact the the MBE Program Director or the Director of Education (see MBE Leadership for contact information).
+Students who have a concern about a matter related to the MBE program, whether it is about a course, instructor, or advising, are encouraged to contact the the MBE Program Director (see MBE Leadership for contact information).

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
-Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice).
+Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs here.

 Timely Completion to Graduation